 On October 14, 2013, the video below was released.
 I have to admit, this has me really excited for Avatar Land!

-This all after our September 5, 2012 Update, in which we indicated that we had been hearing for months that Avatar Land (or “The World of Avatar”) has been on life-support or is to be quietly canceled by Disney.
+Prior to our 2012 update, we had been hearing for months that Avatar Land (or “The World of Avatar”) has been on life-support or was to be quietly canceled by Disney.
 These rumors seemed reliable, and there was intense speculation that the project was shelved along with Cameron’s 4th Avatar film.
 Even after that and up until the Anaheim D23 Expo, speculation was intense that the project was not going to happen, due to “creative differences.”
 Preserved for the sake of history (some of the speculation is almost humorous now) is our original 2011 post, including our reaction to it in 2011.
 We’ve added a few parentheticals in italics to the “Reaction” section to reflect our new thoughts since that time.

 Today is one of those days where the Disney community received such monumental, discussion-provoking, and exciting news that we felt behooved to share it with the 3 or so of you who haven’t yet heard about it: I’m talking about James Cameron’s Avatar coming to Disney’s Animal Kingdom.

 You read correctly–as of September 21, 2011, Disney’s Animal Kingdom gift shops will be selling the Avatar Blu-ray/DVD Combo for the low price of $29.99!